diegojromerolopez/diegojromerolopez.github.io/content/en/post/2020-01-01-conventions.md

 However, when you work with a team you have to adapt your style to the *consensus* reached by the team.

-For example you may develop functions with multiple output points but your coleagues development is inspired by the [NASA rules](https://web.cecs.pdx.edu/~kimchris/cs201/handouts/The%20Power%20of%2010%20-%20Rules%20for%20Developing%20Safety%20Critical%20Code.pdf) that mandate a simplified control flow and they interpreted them as only having a lone return in each function.
+For example you may develop functions with multiple output points but your colleagues development is inspired by the [NASA rules](https://web.cecs.pdx.edu/~kimchris/cs201/handouts/The%20Power%20of%2010%20-%20Rules%20for%20Developing%20Safety%20Critical%20Code.pdf) that mandate a simplified control flow and they interpreted them as only having a lone return in each function.

 The point here is that although you may not be appreciative of this rules at first, they help the team reach a same standard of code.
 Thus, it avoid arid discussions about style, and allow the team to focus on features.